-Between October 2018 and January 2019, the New Jersey Department of Health (NJDOH) and local health officials worked together to investigate an outbreak of measles.
-As of January 16, two incubation periods (a total of 42 days) have passed from the last day the last known case was infectious.
-Because no new cases have been identified during this period, the New Jersey outbreak is being considered over.
+Between October 2018 and January 2019, the NJDOH and local health officials worked together to investigate an outbreak of measles in Ocean County.
 A total of 33 outbreak-associated cases were identified, including 30 confirmed cases in Ocean County residents and 3 cases in one Passaic County household that had a direct epidemiologic link to the outbreak community.
+As of January 16, two incubation periods (a total of 42 days) had passed from the last day the last known case was infectious.
+Because no new cases were identified during that period, the first Ocean County outbreak was considered over.